 Model Eliciting Activities, MEAs, are open-ended, interdisciplinary problem-solving activities that are meant to reveal students’ thinking about the concepts embedded in realistic situations.
 Click here to learn more about MEAs and how they can transform your classroom.

-This activity has students getting a request from a client asking them to pick the best new breed for hunting moles.
+In this Model-Eliciting activity (MEA), students will get a request from a client asking them to pick the best new breed for hunting moles.

 This Model Eliciting Activity (MEA) asks students to develop a procedure for choosing a back-up energy source (generator) for an ice cream shop.
 Students will need to consider Cost of unit, wattage output, size of fuel container, length of time this machine will run, auto turn on, and the number of outlets it can receive.
 In the second portion of the problem statement, the students will need to prepare and compare the cost of use for 24 hour period.
 They will need to determine if they have still made the correct choices while adding three more generators for consideration, and make a cost analysis for 24 hours of use.
 In the culminating activity, the students will write a proposal for the client for the generator of their choice and include the 24 hours cost analysis.